ren-pin/test/README.md

 Press `q` to quit the application.

-The model weights can be provided via `model.pth` in the project directory.
+Place the model weights as `emotion_vit.pth` inside a `weights/` folder located next to the code.
 If no weights are found, the model runs with random initialization (for demonstration purposes only).